xiongrxchn/IntelBri.github.io/index.md

 ## References

 [1] Editor, Swindonian (30 December 2018).
 "More than half a million potholes were reported last year throughout the UK".
 The Swindonian.
-Retrieved 2 January 2019.

 [2] Hingston, Michael (April 2015).
 "Asphalt Nerds The alchemy of pavement in Canada's pothole capital".
 The Walrus.
-Retrieved 20 March 2015.

 [3] S, Kamaljit Kaur; DelhiJuly 24, hu; July 24, 2018UPDATED; Ist, 2018 00:37.
 "Over 9300 deaths, 25000 injured in 3 years due to potholes".
 India Today.
-Retrieved 4 August 2019.

 [4] Eriksson, J., Girod, L., Hull, B., Newton, R., Madden, S., & Balakrishnan, H. (2008).
 The Pothole Patrol: Using a mobile sensor network for road surface monitoring.
 In MobiSys’08 - Proceedings of the 6th International Conference on Mobile Systems, Applications, and Services (pp. 29–39).